bio-ontology-research-group/opa2vec/README.md

   Preferred word2vec architecture, sg or cbow

   - **-pretrained [pre-trained model]**
   Pre-trained word2vec model for background knowledge.
 If no pre-trained model is specified, the program will assume you have downloaded the default pre-trained model from http://bio2vec.net/data/pubmed_model/ (Please download all three files).
 The PMC trained model is also available in the same directory.
+Many of the word2vec parameters including the vector size are pre-defined in the pre-trained model and could not be changed.
+The vector size provided in our pre-defined model is 200, but you can provide your own pre-trained model with the vector size that you prefer.

 In more detail: